Enontime/Mycode-C-/README.md

 # Mycode
-My code as a freshman of university.maybe C++ and Python at the beginning.
+My code as a freshman.maybe C++ and Python at the beginning.